NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-QuestionnaireResponse/subject.page.md

 ## <code>{{page-title}}</code>

-Where a UK Core profile exists the resource being referenced SHALL conform to the profile.
+Where possible, it is expected that the resource being referenced SHOULD conform to the UK Core profile for that resource, if a profile exists.

 ---